pabloelt/lead-scoring-analysis-and-segmentation/README.md

       * <mark>08_Preparacion del codigo de produccion.ipynb</mark>: Notebook used to compile all the quality, transformation, and variable selection processes, as well as the final model and execution and retraining processes.
 It is used to create the final retraining and execution pipes that condense all the aforementioned processes.
       * <mark>09_Codigo de reentrenamiento.ipynb</mark>: Notebook to retrain the model with new data when necessary.
       * <mark>10_Codigo de ejecucion.ipynb</mark>: Notebook to execute the final model and obtain the results.
+    * 📁 03_Sistema
+      * This folder contains the files (production script, models, functions ...) used in the model's deployment.
+      * 📁 app_leadscoring
+        * This folder contains the app files necessary for the deployment of the web application [Lead Scoring Analyzer](https://lead-scoring-analyzer-web-app.streamlit.app/).
 * 📁 04_Modelos
   * <mark>pipe_ejecucion.pickle</mark>: Pipe that condenses the final trained model as well as all necessary prior data transformations.
   * <mark>pipe_entrenamiento.pickle</mark>: Pipe that condenses the entire training process.
 It can be used to retrain the model with new data when necessary.